-- You must complete a sequence of literature OR a sequence of history, (i.e. you either need to take two literature classes and one history OR two history classes and one literature class).
-Literature and history classes do not have to taken in sequence; in other words, the lower number class does not have to be taken first. - If the literature sequence is not chosen, the students must choose 6 SH of Humanities electives from the following programs: ART, MUS, REL, PHL, THR, or Foreign Language. - If the history sequence is not chosen, the students must choose 6 SH of Social Science electives from the following programs: ANT, ECO, GEO, POL, PSY or SOC. - Placement in MTH112 is based on test scores.
+You must complete a sequence of literature OR a sequence of history, (i.e. you either need to take two literature classes and one history OR two history classes and one literature class).
+Literature and history classes do not have to taken in sequence; in other words, the lower number class does not have to be taken first.

+- If the literature sequence is not chosen, the students must choose 6 SH of Humanities electives from the following programs: ART, MUS, REL, PHL, THR, or Foreign Language.
+A literature course can also be taken as a Humanities and Fine Arts elective. - If the history sequence is not chosen, the students must choose 6 SH of Social Science electives from the following programs: ANT, ECO, GEO, POL, PSY or SOC.

+Placement in MTH112 is based on test scores.
 See your advisor to determine which math class you need to take.
-If you did not place into MTH112, ask your advisor to help you develop a modified academic map. - Placement in ENG101 is based on test scores.
+If you did not place into MTH112, ask your advisor to help you develop a modified academic map.

+Placement in ENG101 is based on test scores.
 See your advisor to determine which English you need to take.
-If you did not place into ENG101, ask your advisor help you develop a modified academic map. - Students should consult their transfer institution or the STARS templates.
+If you did not place into ENG101, ask your advisor help you develop a modified academic map.

+Students should consult their transfer institution or the STARS templates.
 See an academic advisor for assistance.

+Semester one

-Item # Title Credits
+ltem # Title Credits

 BIO 103 Principles of Biology I 4

 ENG 101 English Composition I 3

 MTH 112 Precalculus Algebra 3

 ORI 101 Orientation to College 1

 SPH 107 Fundamentals of Public Speaking 3

 Fine Arts Elective (I) 3

-Title Credits
+ltem # Title Credits

-Principles of Biology II 4
+BIO 104 Principles of Biology II 4

-Microcomputer Applications 3
+CIS 146 Microcomputer Applications 3

-English Composition II 3
+ENG 102 English Composition II 3

-Precalculus Trigonometry 3
+MTH 113 Precalculus Trigonometry 3

 History Sequence (Part I) 3

-Principles of Biology II Microcomputer Applications English Composition II Precalculus Trigonometry